Today, you’re going to discover the best day trips from Dublin.

 Doolin’s more of a pit stop for those already embarking on the day trip to the Cliffs of Moher.

-Giant’s Causeway lands on this list as Northern Ireland’s most unique attraction.
+Giant’s Causeway lands on this list as Northern Ireland’s unique attraction.
 Thousands of strange honeycomb-shaped rocks interlock along the coastline.
-Varying in different shapes and sizes; the entire coastline looks otherworldly.
+Varying these basalt columns in different shapes and sizes the entire coastline looks otherworldly.

-Science tells us that these rocks were formed through volcanic eruptions and activity.
-However, I prefer to believe the legend that they were formed by the angry stomping of the Giant Finn McCool.
+Science tells us that it formed these rocks through volcanic eruptions and activity.
+However, I prefer to believe the legend that the anger formed them stomping the Giant Finn McCool.

-And your chance to add some minor spots (that aren’t big enough to warrant their own day trip) to your itinerary.
+And your chance to add some minor spots (that aren’t big enough to warrant their day trip) to your itinerary.
 Places like Dunluce Castle, Carrick-a-Rede, and the Dark Hedges (as seen in Game of Thrones).
+This is one of the best UNESCO-listed and best day trips in Dublin.
+And is one of the best iconic areas of the countryside in Ireland.

 - Visitor Center: 09:00 – 17:00